Now Offering Telemedicine! Book an appointment now | Call Now 480-986-7246

 There are many different types of prescription medications used for treatment.
 Ergotamines are a class that is prescribed specifically for migraines.
 They function by causing contraction of the blood vessels that surround the brain.
 These drugs tend to be fast-acting and are administered in the form of a pill, tablet, injection, and others.
 Commonly prescribed ergotamines include dihydroergotamine (DHE-45, Migranal), ergotamine (Ergomar), and methysergide (Sansert).

-A class of drugs known as triptans has emerged more recently and has proven to be effective in treating migraines.
+A class of drugs known as triptans have emerged more recently and has proven to be effective in treating migraines.
 They increase the level of serotonin within the brain to reduce pressure on the blood vessels and alleviate inflammation.
 They are most commonly administered in the form of pills, dissolving tablets and nasal sprays.
 Common triptans include almotriptan (Axert), eletriptan (Relpax), frovatriptan (Frova), naratriptan (Amerge), and more.

 Opioids are tightly controlled pain medications often prescribed when other medications have proven to be ineffective.
 These are a potent class of medications that pose safety concerns including overdose and addiction.
 Some of the most common opioids include codeine, meperidine (Demerol), morphine, and oxycodone (OxyContin).